Open Call: Support for Creation and Touring of outdoor arts shows in 2023

 - Most projects supported by Without Walls are shows that we have commissioned.
 However in some cases we will support the touring of a project that has already raised its creation costs, provided that the show has not already toured in the UK, and provided it clearly meets our priorities.

-- For creation support for projects in 2023: Please note the work should be available from May – September 2023, and be available to tour to Without Walls festivals where interest lies (indicative dates for the 2022 programme are available in our FAQs).
-It is expected that shows commissioned for 2023 will also be available to tour from April – October 2024, allowing them to tour to TNP festivals, if required.
+- For creation support for projects in 2023, please note the work should be available from May – September 2023, and be available to tour to Without Walls festivals where interest lies (indicative dates for the 2022 programme are available in our FAQs).
+It is expected that shows commissioned for 2023 will also be available to tour from April – October 2024, allowing them to tour to Touring Network Partner festivals, if required.

 Without Walls has also identified several priorities for development including: